1. TOP

 Appropriate Management of Chemical Substances

 The chemical substances we use in manufacturing processes are suitably managed pursuant to the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof (PRTR Act).
 In addition, in bag and carton production, we are making steady progress on switching to safe adhesives free of restricted chemical substances.
-In FY2023, we reduced the volume of substances subject to the PRTR Act by 14%.
+In FY2024, the volume of substances subject to the PRTR Act remained unchanged year-on-year.

 Volumes of Type I designated chemical substances under the PRTR Act (total for all four plants)